dvdmtw98/blog/Post Vault/articles/2021-03-01-overthewire-bandit-level-0.md

 Open Terminal (On Windows use PowerShell)

-To login into Level 0 we have to use SSH command
+To login into Level 0 we have to use the SSH command

 SSH Command: `ssh <username>@<hostname> -p <port>`

 **Note:** If asked to accept any fingerprint type "yes" and press Enter

-When asked for password enter **bandit0** and press Enter
+When asked for a password type **bandit0** and press Enter

 ```
 > ssh bandit0@bandit.labs.overthewire.org -p 2220